The Electoral Services Team aims to ensure that every Westminster resident who is eligible to vote is shown on the register of electors.

 You must be 18 or older to vote.
-16 and 17 year olds can appear on the register which will show your name and the date you become eligible to vote.
-You can then vote in any election on or after your 18th birthday.
+Young people aged 16 and 17 can appear on the register which will show your name and the date you become eligible to vote.
+You can then vote in any election on or after you turn 18.

-Stage 1 – A Household Enquiry Form will be posted to every residential property on 2 August 2017.
+Stage 1 – a household enquiry form will be posted to every residential property on 1 August 2018.

-Stage 2 – A reminder Household Enquiry Form will be posted to all non-responding properties on 6 September 2017.
+Stage 2 – a reminder household enquiry form will be posted to all non-responding properties on 28 August 2018.

-Stage 3 – Door to door enquiries to all non-responding properties by Westminster canvassers will take place between the end of September to mid November 2017.
+Stage 3 – door to door enquiries to all non-responding properties by Westminster canvassers will take place between the end of September to mid November 2018.

 An invitation to register form (ITR) is the registration form sent to all new eligible-to-vote residents whose details are shown on the completed HEF.
 The ITR needs to be completed for a person to be added to the register of electors.

-If any person falls into one of the following special categories - person living overseas; crown servant or diplomat and his/her dependants; remand prisoner; homeless person; or voluntary patient in a mental health hospital, then visit the Your Vote Matters website for further information and to find out how to register.
+If you fall into one of the following special categories, visit the Your Vote Matters website for further information and to find out how to register: